-These financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as "the Regulations").
+These consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as "the Regulations") and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations endorsed and issued into effect by the Financial Supervisory Commission, R.O.C..

-- (b) Basis of preparation - (i) Basis of measurement
+(b) Basis of preparation

+(i) Basis of measurement

-Except for the following significant accounts, the financial statements have been prepared on a historical cost basis:
+Except for the following significant accounts, the consolidated financial statements have been prepared on a historical cost basis:

-- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) Financial assets at fair value through other comprehensive income are measured at fair value; - 3) The defined benefit assets are measured at fair value of the plan assets less the present value of the defined benefit obligation, limited as explained in note 4(r). - (ii) Functional and presentation currency
+- 1) Financial instruments at fair value through profit or loss are measured at fair value; - 2) Financial assets at fir value through other comprehensive income are measured at fair value; - 3) The defined benefit liabilities (assets) are measured at fair value of the plan assets less the present value of the defined benefit obligation, limited as explained in note 4(r).

+(ii) Functional and presentation currency

-The functional currency of each Company entity is determined based on the primary economic environment in which the entity operates.
-The financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
-All financial information presented in NTD has been rounded to the nearest thousand.
+The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
+The consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
+All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.